-Most USB microscopes top out somewhere between 200x and 400x magnification.
+Most digital USB microscopes top out somewhere between 200x and 400x magnification.
 With an optical microscope and 400x magnification, you could potentially look inside cells and see their internal components.
 With a USB microscope, you’d be able to enjoy a high-resolution look at the outer shells of the organic or inorganic material you’re looking at.

 While some USB microscopes feature 1000x magnification or greater, keep in mind that you need a very stable stand, as any shaking will render the image unviewable.

 One of the most frustrating potential problems with a USB microscope is if it’s not compatible with your computer.
 It’s extremely important to confirm the models with which your preferred computer works before you order.